ux-capture/ux-capture/README.md

 </head>
 ```

-Each individual zone configuration object contains of zone's `label` that will be used as a name of corresponding [W3C UserTiming API `measure`](https://www.w3.org/TR/user-timing/#performancemeasure) and `marks` array of individual event label strings that zone groups together, each individual label will be used when recording corresponding events as [W3C UserTiming API `mark`](https://www.w3.org/TR/user-timing/#performancemark).
+Each individual zone configuration object contains of zone's `name` that will be used as a name of corresponding [W3C UserTiming API `measure`](https://www.w3.org/TR/user-timing/#performancemeasure) and `marks` array of individual event name strings that zone groups together, each individual name will be used when recording corresponding events as [W3C UserTiming API `mark`](https://www.w3.org/TR/user-timing/#performancemark).

 #### Setting Custom Handlers